 - Organisations established for less than 12 months as of November 2022

 - Organisations with an income of less than £10,000 in the last 12 months

 - Retrospective funding: costs that have already been incurred

-10th September: funding workshop on application process, evaluation and monitoring
+- Monday 12 December 2022: funding workshop on application process, evaluation and monitoring (link below)

 Successful applicants will be required to submit evaluation reports quarterly on the 7th working day after the end of the quarter being reported on.
 The final report is due 15 working days after end of the final grant quarter.